mrcsnyder/laraTaskTracker/readme.md

 DB_USERNAME=root
 DB_PASSWORD=secret
 ```
+**(After the containers are buillt (Step 3), then you should be able to connect to the database with MySQLWorkbench or a similar MySQL GUI).

 To finish off your .env file run the following CLI command at the root of your project to set your APP_KEY environmental variable: